-Jenny Levy is a litigation partner who has been with Kirkland for 18 years.
+Jenny Levy is a litigation partner who has been with Kirkland for 25 years.
 She has appeared before trial courts and arbitration panels across the country.
-Jenny focuses on complex commercial litigation, government investigations, pharmaceutical litigation, and product liability cases.
-She has litigated a wide variety of cases including consumer protection actions, allegations of fraud and misrepresentation, data breaches and cyber-security, breach of contract, business torts, product liability, antitrust, false claims qui tam actions, and class actions.
-Her practice has involved a diverse array of subject matters and allegations including Medicaid/Medicare fraud, drug pricing fraud and unfair competition (AWP/WAC inflation), HIPAA, HITECH violations and data security breaches, contracts for the sale of energy, state and federal Fair Debt Collection Act violations, collection contracts for the sale of businesses and stock purchase agreements, alleged violations of shareholder agreements, international licensing agreements, allegations of unlawful insurance practices, conspiracy and antitrust violations, and numerous product liability cases on behalf of manufacturers of automotive products, lead products, tobacco and pharmaceuticals.
-Jenny is the pro bono coordinator for Kirkland’s Washington, D.C., office.
+Jenny focuses on complex commercial litigation, state Attorney General litigation and investigations, pharmaceutical litigation, and product liability cases.
+She has litigated a wide variety of cases including consumer protection actions, public nuisance claims, allegations of fraud and misrepresentation, data breaches, breach of contract, business torts, product liability, antitrust, false claims qui tam actions, and class actions.
+She is currently co-lead counsel on multiple high-profile multistate litigations brought by state AGs across the country and is a leading figure in similar large, complex litigation matters.
+Her practice has involved a diverse array of subject matters and allegations including Public Nuisance, Consumer Protection, Lending and Loan Servicing Practices, Medicaid/Medicare fraud, drug pricing fraud and unfair competition (AWP/WAC inflation), contracts for the sale of energy, state and federal Fair Debt Collection Act (FDCA) violations, Telephone Consumer Protection Act (TCPA), collection contracts for the sale of businesses and stock purchase agreements, alleged violations of shareholder agreements, international licensing agreements, allegations of unlawful insurance practices, conspiracy, and numerous product liability cases on behalf of manufacturers of automotive products, lead products, tobacco and pharmaceuticals.
+Jenny is a firm leader for pro bono work and has served as the pro bono coordinator for Kirkland’s Washington, D.C. office for fifteen years.

 Jenny's representation of Baxter International was featured in "Lawyers: Hepatitis C outbreak doesn't happen if drug makers sell smaller anesthetic vials," from the September 12, 2011 Las Vegas Review-Journal.